Norgul/handy/readme.md

 ## Gestures
 ### Left hand

-- `Cursor mode` (or rather, hand operated cursor) - make a fist, and then open your hand fully (for a greater cool effect do it like you're throwing sand in someone's face, whoosh!).
+- `Cursor "normal" mode` (or rather, hand operated cursor) - make a fist, and then open your hand fully (for a greater cool effect do it like you're throwing sand in someone's face, whoosh!).
 Your monitor will be represented in smaller scale on the screen, and you can move hand within those bounds to control the mouse.
+- ``Cursor "fine" mode`` - while in normal mode, flick your thumb inwards to switch to a fine mode which will move the mouse gradually depending on how far away you drifted from original location where you turned the fine mode on.
+To better understand, just try it, and you'll see a line from origin point to your hand.
+Longer the line, faster the movement.

-- `Thumb + Index` touch - left mouse click (as long as you hold them together, click is active)
+- `Thumb + Index finger` touch - left mouse click (as long as you hold them together, click is active)
-- `Thumb + Middle` touch - middle mouse click with a moving gesture.
-To put it in a human-readable terms, this will enable you to move camera around a point in Blender.
-The farthest you move your touching fingers from where you originally connected them, the faster the rotation.
-When you release and touch again, you set a new origin.
+- `Thumb + Middle finger` touch - middle mouse click
+- `Thumb + Ring finger` touch - right mouse click

 ### Right hand

 - ``Grab`` (make a fist) - keyboard Shift

-- ``Thumb + Index`` - keyboard G (Blender move)
+- ``Thumb + Index finger`` - keyboard G (Blender move)
-- ``Thumb + Middle`` - keyboard R (Blender rotate)
+- ``Thumb + Middle finger`` - keyboard R (Blender rotate)
-- ``Thumb + Ring`` - keyboard S (Blender scale)
+- ``Thumb + Ring finger`` - keyboard S (Blender scale)
-- ``Thumb + Pinky`` - keyboard E (Blender extrude)
+- ``Thumb + Pinky finger`` - keyboard E (Blender extrude)

 - ``Pointing one`` (index finger up) - keyboard X (isolate X axis)
 - ``Pointing two`` (index and middle finger up) - keyboard Y (isolate Y axis)